-- Many people have studied adherence and found many factors that positively and negatively influence adherence:
+- Many people have studied adherence and found many factors that positively and negatively influence adherence

-- related to the patient
+- Related to the patient

-- related to the healthcare provider
+- Related to the healthcare provider

-- What patient factors negatively influence adherence?
-These can also be called barriers:
+- What patient factors (barriers) negatively influence adherence?

-- side effects from ART (nausea, vomiting)
+- Side effects from ART (nausea, vomiting)

-- patient has not disclosed HIV status
+- Patient has not disclosed HIV status

-- lack of support structure
+- Lack of support structure

-- lack of transportation to the health facility
+- Lack of transportation to the health facility

-- patient has difficulty with medication times (employment)
+- Patient has difficulty with medication times (employment)

-- underlying depression
+- Underlying depression

-- lack of understanding the need to adhere to ART
+- Lack of understanding the need to adhere to ART

-- patient does not believe that ART works
+- Patient does not believe that ART works

-- lack of financial resources
+- Lack of financial resources

-- What patient factors positively influence adherence? - ability to make pill-taking part of their routine and effective use of reminders - belief that the ARV drugs work - self-confidence (the patient feels he or she can do it)
+What patient factors positively influence adherence?

+- Ability to make pill-taking part of their routine and effective use of reminders

+- Belief that the ARV drugs work

+- Self-confidence (the patient feels he or she can do it)

-- belief in treatment adherence
+- Belief in treatment adherence

-- patient readiness/commitment
+- Patient readiness/commitment

-- social support
+- Social support

-- having a treatment supporter
+- Having a treatment supporter

-- patient feels he or she is a needed part of his or her family or community
+- Patient feels he or she is a needed part of his or her family or community

-- provider knowledge and skills about ART - good skills in patient education and counseling - providing medication alerts (e.g., charts, diaries, etc.) - provider support for patient - client comfort with and trust in the clinic healthcare staff - consistent drug supply
+- What healthcare provider factors positively affect (help) patient adherence? - Provider knowledge and skills about ART - Good skills in patient education and counseling - Providing medication alerts (e.g., charts, diaries, etc.) - Provider support for patient - Client comfort with and trust in the clinic healthcare staff - Consistent drug supply

-- What healthcare provider factors negatively affect (hinder) patient adherence? - negative attitudes toward patient's ability to adhere (not believing they "can do it") - neglecting to discuss and measure adherence
+- What healthcare provider factors negatively affect (hinder) patient adherence? - Negative attitudes toward patient's ability to adhere (not believing they "can do it") - Neglecting to discuss and measure adherence

-- What are other factors that negatively affect adherence? - large number of pills have to be taken, including drugs for OI that may also have to be taken - frequency of doses (2 vs. 3 times per day dosing) - side effects (especially nausea/vomiting) - food restrictions
+- What are other factors that negatively affect adherence?

+- Large number of pills have to be taken, including OI drugs that may have to be also taken

+- Frequency of doses (2 vs. 3 times per day dosing)

+- Side effects (especially nausea/vomiting)

+- Food restrictions

-- drug interactions
+- Drug interactions

-- storage
+- Storage

-- cost of services (e.g.,. lab tests, etc.)
+- Cost of services (e.g., lab tests, etc.)